-Figure 11: Shifts of the utility-technology possibilities frontier during critical junctures Note: This figure depicts the potential shifts of the utility-technology possibilities frontier as a result of institutional changes.
+Notes: This figure depicts the potential shifts of the utility-technology possibilities frontier as a result of institutional changes.
 Frontier 1 refers to the frontier under extractive institutions.
 Frontier 2 shows how this frontier would shift when institutions become more inclusive.
-Frontier 3 depicts the consequences of the same change in institutions, but now during a critical juncture, meaning during a time when there are disruptive changes in technology, demographics or politics.
+Frontier 3 depicts the consequences of the same change in institutions, but now during a critical juncture, meaning during a time when there are disruptive changes in technology, demographics, or politics.
 Frontier 4 indicates the converse possibility that during a critical juncture, institutions can also become more extractive.

-but beneficial for the rest of the population, identified in the figure with the poor.
+achieve, and for concreteness, I show the economy moving from point $A_1$ on frontier 1 to point $A_2$ on frontier 2, which would be disadvantageous to the rich elite but beneficial for the rest of the population, identified in the figure with the poor.
 New industrial technologies alter this picture by creating a critical juncture, whereby much more pronounced gains are possible.
 For instance, with more inclusive institutions, the society in question could jump to an even higher frontier, shown as frontier 3 in the figure, and end up at a point like $A_3$ along that frontier.
 Critical junctures and the possibility of much larger gains with institutional reforms may also alter political dynamics.
 A society that may have otherwise stayed on frontier 1 and at point $A_1$ could be destabilized, and this could trigger a series of evolutions and revolutions that ultimately end on frontier 3.
 But as emphasized in Why Nations Fail, similar societies may respond to the same critical juncture differently in terms of their institutional trajectories as well.
-In fact, these forces can lead to "conditional comparative statics" in institutions, meaning that the same change can lead to an improvement in the institutions of some nations, corresponding to a shift toward frontier 3, while for some other countries with different institutional characteristics and initial conditions, it can induce a shift toward worse institutions, such as those shown by frontier

-4 in the figure (see The Narrow Corridor, Chapter 9).
+In fact, these forces can lead to "conditional comparative statics" in institutions, meaning that the same change can lead to an improvement in the institutions of some nations, corresponding to a shift toward frontier 3, while for some other countries with different institutional characteristics and initial conditions, it can induce a shift toward worse institutions, such as those shown by frontier 4 in the figure (see The Narrow Corridor, chap.
+9).

-Overall, new industrialization opportunities and other large shocks create forces toward divergence between nations with extractive institutions and those with inclusive institutions, and sometimes may even cause divergence between countries with small differences in initial institutions, history or social organization.
-They simultaneously raise the possibility of more pronounced resistance to institutional change in the face of these shocks, because of the politically powerful groups' fear that they may lose control, while in other societies they may generate a stronger pressure for change.
-As already discussed, such pressures may lead to institutional reforms and improvements in some polities, but in others, depending on initial conditions and various pre-existing differences, they can cause significant deterioration in institutions.
-For example, the disruptive changes of the 19th century not only met resistance from the elites in several nations, but also triggered long-lasting civil wars and instability in places with a history of extractive institutions, such as much of South America (see Chapter 1 in Why Nations Fail).
-The resulting insecurity and instability was detrimental to industrialization and investment in human capital, physical capital and technology.
+Overall, new industrialization opportunities and other large shocks create forces pushing toward divergence between nations with extractive institutions and those with inclusive institutions and sometimes may even cause divergence between countries with small differences in initial institutions, history, or social organization.
+They simultaneously raise the possibility of more pronounced resistance to institutional change in the face of these shocks because of the politically powerful groups' fear that they may lose control, while in other societies they may generate a stronger pressure for change.
+As already discussed, such pressures may lead to institutional reforms and improvements in some polities, but in others, depending on initial conditions and various preexisting differences, they can cause significant deterioration in institutions.
+For example, the disruptive changes of the nineteenth century not only met resistance from the elites in several nations but also triggered long-lasting civil wars and instability in places with a history of extractive institutions, such as much of South America (see chapter 1 in Why Nations Fail).
+The resulting insecurity and instability was detrimental to industrialization and investment in human capital, physical capital, and technology.